silscript/front-end-intro/README.md

 - What would you all like to accomplish?

 ## Set Up Chatroom!
 (2min)
-In order to share links, please visit this site.
+In order to share links, please use this site to chat.
 - https://chatstep.com/
 - Add your name and the password.
 - It's secure and private!